MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/reference/microsoft-ciframework/getEntityMetadata.md

 <tr>
 <td>PrimaryIdAttribute</td>
 <td>String</td>
-<td>The name of the attribute that is the primary id for the entity.</td>
+<td>The name of the attribute that is the primary ID for the entity.</td>
 </tr>
 <tr>
 <td>PrimaryImageAttribute</td>